 The serious bio:

-Natalie C Anderson is an American writer and international development professional based in Geneva, Switzerland with her husband.
+Natalie C Anderson is an American writer and international development professional based in Geneva, Switzerland with her husband and son.
 You can also sometimes find her in the mountains of North Carolina or Nairobi, Kenya.
 She's spent the last decade working NGOs and the UN on refugee issues around the world, mainly Africa.

 Natalie was selected as the 2014-2015 Associates of the Boston Public Library Children's Writer-in-Residence.
 She is represented by Faye Bender, of The Book Group.

-Her debut YA novel, CITY OF SAINTS AND THIEVES will be published in January, 2017 by G.P.
+Her debut YA novel, CITY OF SAINTS AND THIEVES published in January, 2017 with G.P.
 Putnam's Sons Books for Young Readers, an imprint of Penguin Random House.
+Her second book, LET'S GO SWIMMING ON DOOMSDAY publishes in January, 2019.

 photo by: Oh, Karina Photography